 Here are a few tips that can prevent the spread of weeds on your lawn when mowing.

-- Clean your mower- Always clean your mower after mowing a lawn that has been contaminated by weeds.
+- Clean your mower- Always clean your mower after mowing a lawn that weeds have contaminated.
 If the weed growth is out of control, you’d rather cut grass in two rounds.
-First, mow the parts of the lawn that does not have weeds, and then mow the parts infested with weeds.
+First, mow the parts of the lawn that do not have weeds, then mow the parts infested with weeds.
 Clean the mower when you finish.